 No person in the United States shall on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance.

 Title IX, 20 U.S.C. sec.
 1681 & 34 C.F.R.
 Part 106

 Cairn University prohibits discrimination on the basis of sex, race, color, age, national or ethnic origin, physical or mental disability, veteran status, pregnancy status or other protected status in all programs and activities.

-Any member of the Cairn community desiring to report any incident of sexual assault or discriminatory action to Cairn officials can submit a report online, complete and send a printable report form or contact the Title IV Coordinator:
+Any member of the Cairn community desiring to report any incident of sexual assault or discriminatory action to Cairn officials can submit a report online, or contact the Title IV Coordinator.

 The educational mission of Cairn University includes programs involving contact with minors whether on the Cairn Campus or in the community at large.
 The protection of minors on the Cairn campus, and when members of our university are serving in the community at large, is accomplished by training and establishment of policies and procedures.
 These policies ensure programs and employees operating on campus have been trained using guidelines for the safety and protection of minors in compliance with federal, state, and University expectations.
 As Cairn fulfills its mission to have students and employees serve Christ in the church, society and the world we want them to be well trained on how to protect minors and how to report abuse or suspicious behavior surrounding children.
 Students who participate in Student Ministry pledge to follow KidSafe protocols and in many occasions are required to follow the expectations of PA Act 153 on background clearances.

 - Handbook statement on children of students on campus